Rise 360: How to Use Sorting Activity Blocks

 Step 1: Insert a Sorting Activity Block

-OR - Click the insert block icon that appears when you mouse-over a boundary between blocks.
+3. Click the insert block icon that appears when you mouse over a boundary between blocks.

-- From the sidebar that appears, choose the Interactive category in the block library, then select Sorting Activity.
+4. From the sidebar, choose the Interactive category, then select Sorting Activity.

-Step 2: Add and Modify Categories and Items
+Step 2: Add and Edit Categories and Items

 You can add up to four categories to your interaction and an unlimited number of items in each category.